OmniTrade/coin_price/README.md

 into an in-memory hash or into Redis.
 Price values are returned as BigDecimal and timestamps as Integer Unix time.

-__NOTE__: CoinMarketCap is currently set as the default price Source, but CoinPrice is extensible by adding more Sources.
+__NOTE__: Coinpaprika is currently set as the default price Source, but there are more sources available and CoinPrice is extensible by adding more Sources.

 Install
 -------